-- Asking for a fee up front.
+- Ask for a fee up front.
 The scammer promises to negotiate a deal with your lender to save your house, if you pay a fee first.
 The scammer then disappears with your money.
 Sometimes the scammer will pocket your money and file a bankruptcy case on your behalf.
-The bankruptcy stalls the foreclosure, but doesn't stop it and you're left to deal with a bankruptcy, which is expensive, complicated and devastating to your credit.
+The bankruptcy stalls the foreclosure but doesn't stop it, and you're left to deal with a bankruptcy, which is expensive, complicated and devastating to your credit.

 Forensic loan audit scams

 People or businesses that promise to review your mortgage loan documents to find errors call themselves forensic loan auditors, mortgage loan auditors or foreclosure prevention auditors.
 Typically, they charge an up-front fee of several hundred dollars and promise to look for loopholes in your loan documents to help you avoid foreclosure.

 The problem with these services is that lenders aren't required to make changes to a loan because of errors in the loan documents.
 If you cancel your loan, you'll not only lose your home, you'll have to return the money you borrowed from the lender.